 Agnes remembered how drawn and wan Fr.
 Matteo had been when she saw him upstairs, “I know,” she glanced one more time at Al, who was now wiping tears from his dirt-stained cheeks, “I’m surprised he can still talk.”

-Bradley motioned to the staircase behind Agnes, “If you want more translations, ask Peter.
+Bradley motioned to the staircase behind Agnes, “If you want more translations, ask William.
 He stepped out just before you came back in.”

 Agnes turned to the staircase, and found it brighter than she remembered.
 She knew that it had been lit when she had climbed the stairs earlier and brought the mother to the lower floor, but something had been holding back the light then, as though the mother had built shadowy walls to seal herself in.
 Now, Agnes could see the carved figures on the balustrade, more framed paintings that seemed to glow with their own illumination, and a hallway past the staircase, which ended in a half-open door.